cysouw/diathesis/text/c03_prepositions.md

 ### [ NLg | NLD ] Possessor-of-location to dative experiencer {#sec:prepositions-possessor-of-location-to-dative-experiencer}

 An alternation for datives is that the dative can be expressed alternatively as a possessor inside a prepositional phrase.
-This happens with some verbs that can be used intransitively [@Next a] or with a dative [@Next b].
-However, this dative cannot be used without an additional prepositional phrase [@Next c].
-In these cases, the dative can be alternatively expressed as the possessor of the prepositional object [@Next d].
+This happens with some verbs that can be used intransitively [@next a] or with a dative [@next b].
+However, this dative cannot be used without an additional prepositional phrase [@next c].
+In these cases, the dative can be alternatively expressed as the possessor of the prepositional object [@next d].

 :::ex
 a.
 Der Affe saß ruhig.